freenas/freenas-docs/userguide/jails.rst

    +---------------------+-----------+---------------------------------------------------------------------------------------------------------------+

-Click :guilabel:`Save` when satisfied with the different jail properties.
+Click :guilabel:`Save` when the desired jail properties have been set.
 New jails are added to the primary list in the :guilabel:`Jails` menu.

 .. index:: Managing Jails